How much does bird nest removal cost?

 Average bird nest removal cost

-Bird nest removal costs $150 to $2,000 or more, depending on the number and species of bird, the nest location, and whether it's active or abandoned.
-Removing one nuisance bird or an old nest that's easy to reach costs $150 to $300 on average, or up to $750 for removal, cleanup, and preventative measures.
+Bird nest removal costs $150 to $2,000+, depending on the number of birds, the bird species, the nest location, and whether the nest is active or abandoned.
+Removing one nuisance bird or an old nest that's easy to reach costs $150 to $300 on average, while removal with cleanup and preventative measures cost around $750 total.

 $150 – $300 |